An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 Many patients develop severe herpes zoster virus infections (shingles) or have a recurrence of herpes simplex virus infections (cold sores and genital herpes).
 Pneumonia, and infection with germs that normally do not cause serious infections such as cytomegalovirus, aspergillus (a type of fungus), and Pneumocystis jiroveci (a fungus) are among the most important life-threatening infections.

-Graft-versus-host disease (GVHD) is a serious attack by the patient's immune system triggered by the donated new marrow in allogeneic transplants.
+Graft-versus-host disease (GVHD).
+GVHD is a serious attack by the patient's immune system triggered by the donated new marrow in allogeneic transplants.
 Mild cases of GVHD can actually be helpful as they can cause graft-versus-lymphoma where the immune system kills remaining lymphoma cells.
 Still, severe GVHD can pose serious complications.

 Chronic GVHD can develop 70 to 400 days after the allogeneic transplant.
 Initial symptoms include those of acute GVHD.
 Skin, eyes, and mouth can become dry and irritated, and mouth sores may develop.
 Chronic GVHD can also sometimes affect the esophagus, gastrointestinal tract, and liver.
 Bacterial infections and chronic low-grade fever are common.
 Chronic GVHD is treated with similar medicines as acute GVHD.